teltek/Galicaster-doc/GalicasterConfiguration.md

 ## Logger
-By default, the log information is stored at the temporary folder, in a single file named galicaster.log, so the file is deleted on every reboot.
-However, the syslog system may be used instead.
+By default, the log information is stored at a temporary folder, in a single file named galicaster.log, so the file is deleted on every reboot.
+However, the syslog system can be used instead.
 The log level and destination folder can be also configured.

 ```ini
 [logger]